sourcegraph/handbook/content/benefits-pay-perks/benefits-perks/benefits.md

 2. Email: [sourcegraph@help.sequoia.com](mailto:sourcegraph@help.sequoia.com)
 3. Phone: 1-844-891-3044

+To reset your sequoia password (website or app), please attempt to login with your **work email** and request to reset your password.

 ## Digital ID Cards:

 All digital insurance cards are located in Sequoia, which is our benefits broker.
 All health insurance cards and coverage questions are handled by Sequoia.
 You will receive physical medical cards, but dental and vision will only be available through the Sequoia app.